Why has Chinese Medicine stuck around so long?

 This means we can get very, very specific with treatment.

-I believe that bringing more awareness of Chinese Medicine to everyone to be super important!
+I believe that bringing more awareness of Chinese Medicine to everyone is super important!
 Gut bliss is the goal!

 Chinese Herbs, in my opinion, are hidden gems that (with an elementary understanding of) could profoundly benefit many- especially those suffering with digestive issues.

 Studies have shown that Chinese herbs can be extremely effective in assisting Crohn’s and Colitis sufferers to stay in remission without steroids or other toxic medications.

 People suffering under the umbrella term of Irritable Bowel Syndrome can experience a drastic improvement in quality of life with the help of Chinese herbs.

 Particularly when dealing with pain such as cramping sensations that bring gut wrenching symptoms such as extremely uncomfortable gas and bloating ……Kang Ning Wan, Curing Pills, is such a formula.
 It clears the damp-heat (inflammation = pain/gas/bloating) and brings blood flow back to the inflamed areas.